ReconGit/py-template/README.md

-# py-template
+# Python project template

-Python project template
+Note: PYTHONPATH should be set to the root of the project.